Troubleshooting Queries

 The search-string is a constant known at run time) (that is, not a value derived during processing of the query)

-To illustrate this we can use a modified query from the Mobile Travel Sample application; replacing a simple equality test with a 'LIKE'
+To show this, you can use a modified query from the Mobile Travel Sample application, replacing an equality test with a 'LIKE'

 In Like with Wildcard Prefix we use a wildcard prefix and suffix.